stupidlysimple/php/README.md

 Nightly builds are released more often than the stable build.
 Eventually a nightly build will be converted to stable.

-Developers are very recommended to create pull request under the nightly branch.

 [Get nightly builds](https://github.com/stupidlysimple/php/wiki/Nightly-Builds)

 [[back to top]](#table-of-contents)